-ing to the chateau.
-He arose to his feet and | along quietly, but with enough of mutterings and started to move down the hill, but he had not twistings to remove the chance for them to sustaken a dozen steps ere he heard a brushing sound behind him, and on the next instant his eye caught the form of a man at no great distance.
-A sense of danger came to him, and he quickly placed his hand upon one of his pistols, but before he could draw it he received a blow upon the side of the head which staggered him and caused him to fall, and before he could regain either his strength or his reason, he was seized by three stout men, and his arms were. pinioned behind him.
+But the sun went down, and then the youth gazed upon the mass of molten gold that rested upon the horizon.
+But even this ere long deepened into a more sombre shade, and a spirit of sadness came to take the place of the wonder and admiration that had been rife in the youth's soul.
+A sense of loneliness crept over him, and his mind dwelt again upon the dark side of his life-picture.
+The dew was beginning to fall damp and cold, and the youth thought of returning to the chateau.
+He arose to his feet and started to move down the hill, but he had not taken a dozen steps ere he heard a brushing sound behind him, and on the next instant his eye caught the form of a man at no great distance.
+A sense of danger came to him, and he quickly placed his hand upon one of his pistols, but before he could draw it he received a blow upon the side of the head which staggered him and caused him to fall, and before he could regain either his strength or his reason, he was seized by three stout men and his arms were pinioned behind him.
 His mind was not so much confused but that he knew all that was going on, and by the time he was lifted to his feet his mind was clear again.
-"Now, my bon vivant, you'll come with us," said one of the men, in a coarse, gruff voice.
+'Now, my bon vivant, you'll come with us,' said one of the men, in a coarse, gruff voice.

 Henry strove with all his might to free himself from the bonds that confined his arms, but he could not.
 The cords were strong, and he only gave himself pain in the attempt.
-"What means this, villains ?" he cried, turning fiercely upon him who had spoken.
+What means this, villain 'he cried, turning fiercely upon one who had spoken.